borntofrappe/Practice-Front-End-Web-Development/CodePenChallenge Pac-man/README.md

 I'll spell it out here and for once to test out this new organizational approach.

 - [x] setup: background color #000, a rectangle centered on page, with a background color of one of the ghost, and a light switch in the top left corner, made out of the stroke of a circle;
-- [ ] random color: create a JS script which applies a different background color to the rectangle, as the page loads and as the light switch is clicked.
+- [x] random color: create a JS script which applies a different background color to the rectangle, as the page loads and as the light switch is clicked.
 This value might be suited for a CSS variable.
-- [ ] random coordinates: beyond the color, modify the position of the rectangle within the viewport
+- [x] random coordinates: beyond the color, modify the position of the rectangle within the viewport
-- [ ] ghost silhouette: create the simple "blanket-body" figure, with a rounded top and pointy edges at the bottom.
+- [x] ghost silhouette: create the simple "blanket-body" figure, with a rounded top and pointy edges at the bottom.
 Include circles/ellipses for the eyes and irises within them.
-- [ ] bonus points: create a function which tracks the position of the mouse pointer and moves the irises of the eyes toward the pointer itself.
+- [x] bonus points: create a function which tracks the position of the mouse pointer and moves the irises of the eyes toward the pointer itself.

 One step at a time.

+**Update**

+The simple, 5 minutes prep session seems to help and to reduce the number of wasted time noticeably.
+I'll keep perfecting the structure with the confirmation that yes, a plan does help, even if not implemented perfectly.
+As planned.

+// TODO: include lessons learned on absolute positioning when width and height property are "unusual" (meaning, both set to 0); lessons learned on the mouse move event and the used javascript in general.
+JavaScript in combination with the helpful CSS variables